-Of course, the FDA push to control the sodium content of food is cloaked in the argument that low salt diets are beneficial to health.
+Of course, the push to control the sodium content of food is cloaked in the argument that low salt diets are beneficial to health.

-This is simply not so.
-Low salt diets are harmful to health and there is plenty of compelling research that backs this up.
+Low salt diets are flat-out harmful and there is plenty of research to back this up.

-Those that consumed higher than average amounts of sodium did not experience increased risk for hypertension, stroke, or heart attack.
+Those that consumed higher than average amounts of sodium did not experience an increased risk for hypertension, stroke, or heart attack.

 Dr. Jan Staessen MD, senior author of the study at the University of Leuven in Belgium stated that the study’s findings:

-“… do not support the current recommendations of a generalized and indiscriminate reduction of sodium intake at the population level.”
+… do not support the current recommendations of a generalized and indiscriminate reduction of sodium intake at the population level.

-It appears that it is much better to have a higher than average sodium intake than a lower than average one.
-In 2010, The Journal of the American Medical Association published the results of a study that showed even small decreases in sodium content in the diet increase the risk for a cardiovascular event and death.
+As published by the peer-reviewed Journal of the American Medical Association, even small decreases in sodium content in the diet increase the risk for a cardiovascular event and death.

-Hence, people who follow these low salt recommendations are in fact at increased, not decreased, risk for a significant and possibly deadly health event!
+Hence, people who follow low salt recommendations are at increased risk for a significant and possibly deadly health event!